 The Le Mans circuit has a great history of Grand Prix racing and first hosted a GP event forty years ago.
 Below are some facts and figures from GP racing at Le Mans:>> This will be the 22nd occasion that a Grand Prix event has been held at the Le Mans circuit, including ten

->> The first time the Grand Prix was held at Le Mans was on the 18th May 1969, when the main race was won by Giacomo Agostini, who lapped all the other riders in the race on his MV Agusta.
+successive occasions from 2000.>> The first time the Grand Prix was held at Le Mans was on the 18th May 1969, when the main race was won by Giacomo Agostini, who lapped all the other riders in the race on his MV Agusta.
 The highlight of the event for the home crowd was the victory in the 125cc race by Jean Aureal (Yamaha), the first ever victory in the class by a French rider.